Home » EYE on the UN » UN 101

 The UN has no internationally-agreed definition of terrorism.

-The definitional impasse has prevented the adoption of a Comprehensive Convention on International Terrorism.
-Even in the immediate aftermath of 9/11 the UN failed to adopt the Convention, and the deadlock continues to this day.
+Although work began on a draft comprehensive convention on international terrorism by the end of 2000, the definitional impasse has prevented its adoption.
+Even in the immediate aftermath of 9/11 the UN failed to adopt the convention, and the deadlock continues to this day.

-The prime reason is the standoff with the Organization of the Islamic Conference (OIC).
+The prime reason is the standoff with the Organization of the Islamic Cooperation(OIC)(formerly the Organization of the Islamic Conference).
 The Arab Terrorism Convention and the Terrorism Convention of the Organization of the Islamic Conference (OIC) define terrorism to exclude armed struggle for liberation and self-determination.
 This claim purports to exclude blowing up certain civilians from the reach of international law and organizations.
 It is central to interpreting every proclamation by the states which have ratified these conventions in any UN forum purporting to combat terrorism.

-On November 6, 2012 the Chairman of the General Assembly Working Group -- that was established to finalize a draft convention on international terrorism -- circulated an oral report in which he named the outstanding issues.
-He highlighted the OIC demand "to distinguish terrorism from the legitimate struggle of peoples in the exercise of their right to self-determination" and that it incorporate their idea of "state terrorism."
+On November 5, 2018, the Chairman of the General Assembly Working Group -- that was established to finalize a draft convention on international terrorism -- circulated an oral report in which he discussed "the outstanding issues" and specifically pointed to questions "in relation to foreign occupation."

 See also: UN non-action to combat terrorism